Accreditation Fees and Charges

 The PPSA applies the Food Standards Code to primary industry at the sectoral level through food safety schemes and, at the individual business enterprise level, through statutory accreditation of high risk primary producers.

-Biosecurity Tasmania, a Division of Tasmania’s Department of Primary Industries, Parks, Water and Environment (DPIPWE) is the Government agency with the job of administering and enforcing the Act.
-Government policy requires DPIPWE to recover some of the cost of performing this role from regulated industry entities.
-1
+Biosecurity Tasmania, a division of the Department of Natural Resources and Environment Tasmania (NRE Tas) is the Government agency with the job of administering and enforcing the Act.
+Government policy requires NRE Tas to recover some of the cost of performing this role from regulated industry entities.

 The Government’s principal means of cost recovery will be the annual fees that producers are required to pay to hold an accreditation under the Act.2 In return for this outlay, fee paying businesses (accredited producers) gain the right to participate in a regulated industry, and the legal authorisation to supply their products in Australian markets.